jboss-developer/jboss-jdg-quickstarts/carmart/README.md

 Technologies: Infinispan, CDI
 Summary: The `carmart` quickstart demonstrates how to configure and access Infinispan cache in a simple web application.
 Target Product: JDG
-Product Versions: EAP 6.x, JDG 6.x
+Product Versions: JDG 7.x, EAP 7.x
 Source: <https://github.com/infinispan/jdg-quickstart>

 What is it?